Health Occupations

 Division: Health Occupations

 Students are assigned to two or more dental offices in the community.
-300 hours of hands-on experience includes chairside assisting, office management, laboratory techniques and expanded functions.
+308 hours of hands-on experience includes chairside assisting, office management, laboratory techniques and expanded functions.
 A majority (over 50%) of internship hours must be completed in a general practice and the additional hours can be in a specialty practice.
-In addition, each student must also observe for four hours in each of the following: endodontics, oral surgery, orthodontics and periodontics.
-This course includes 6 hours of internship meetings with the instructor and classmates.
+In addition, each student must also observe for two hours in each of the following: endodontics, oral surgery, orthodontics and periodontics.
+This course includes an orientation session prior to the start of internship, along with 6 hours of internship meetings with the instructor and classmates.
 During the internship experience, students must show progression from "O" (observed) to "W" (with assistance) to "A" (assisted alone) on their journal entries.
 Group 2 course.
-Communications - Direct.

 Nursing